ORIGINS OF THE COX ALBUM

 Adams Album menu

 This album was given to Tom L. McFarland about 1980 upon the death of his grandmother, Adele Mary Landis, who had kept it for many years before that.
-The album remained merely a curiosity, since most pictures were unlabeled, and no living person remembered the faces.
-However, in 2000, the album became a "puzzle" to be solved, and most pictures are now identified : for future viewers, however, note that during 2000-2004 these "identifications" have undergone several revisions, as new data were found, and therefore alternate identifications should at least be considered.
-In June 2001, Tom L. McFarland recovered a similar album initialed "HPL" (Hannah Potter Landis) from the home of his mother, Dorathy Adele (Landis) McFarland ; also, in 2004, a third album created by Kate Potter was scanned.
-The three albums share several identical pictures, but most pictures are different.
-A fourth album is owned by the widow of Thomas Weir, a descendent of Phoebe Davids who lives in Tucson, Arizona : Thomas was childless, but his neice Stephanie is trying to obtain custody of the album for copying.
+The album remained merely a curiosity, since most pictures were unlabeled, and no living person had met the people in its photographs.
+However, in 2000, the album became a "puzzle" to be solved, and most pictures are now identified : for future viewers, however, note that during 2000-2009 these "identifications" have undergone several revisions, as new data became available, and therefore alternate identifications should at least be considered.
+In June 2001, Tom L. McFarland recovered a similar album initialed "HPL" (Hannah Potter Landis) from the home of his mother, Dorathy Adele (Landis) McFarland ; also, in 2004, a third album created by Kate Potter (with labeled photos) was scanned.
+A fourth album was owned by Thomas C. Weir of Tucson, a descendent of Phoebe Davids and Valentine Vermilye.
+This Weir album was seen and borrowed for a while about 1980 by Jim Downey, and in April of 2010, Angela Weir, widow of Thomas C. Weir, graciously loaned this album to Tom McFarland for scanning.
+The four albums share several identical pictures, but most pictures are different.

 According to Jeanne (Landis) Illian (one of Alice's granddaughters), Alice's children once owned a house in Delevan, Wisconsin, which was unused except for a hired housekeeper.
 When the house was about to be sold, the housekeeper left, taking nearly all its furnishings except for a cedar trunk containing this album.
-One of Jeanne's daughters (Sally Bailey of Springfield, Illinois) had acquired a few similar photos, 1 or 2 possibly extracted from this album; William Walter Landis had handwritten personal information on Sally's pictures in 1951, which has helped identify other photos in this album.
-In February 2000, Jeanne came with all three of her daughters to Tom McFarland in Madison, to compare notes.
-Sally's photo's and Jeanne's comments are included as a separate photo section called Sally's old album.
+One of Jeanne's daughters (Sally Bailey of Springfield, Illinois) had acquired a few similar photos, some possibly extracted from this album, and these are displayed separately as Sally's old album; William Walter Landis had handwritten personal information on Sally's pictures in 1951, which has helped identify other photos in this album.
+In February 2000, Jeanne came with all three of her daughters to Tom McFarland in Madison, and all wisdom from this meeting has been added to this digital album.
 Carroll (Illian) Flood owns a very old scrap book maintained by the Landis families between 1880 and 1925, containing useful marriage and death notices.

-Knowledge of the Cox family structure, through obituaries found by Sandwich historians Ken Bastian and Barbara Hoffman, have been very helpful in attaching names to these pictures.
+Knowledge of the Cox family structure, through obituaries found by Sandwich historians Ken Bastian and Barbara Hoffman, has been very helpful in attaching names to these pictures.
 Emeline Cox and A. M. Cox had three daughters (Maria, Ella, and Alice), and one son Henry A. Cox ("A" = "Allonzo" ?); two additional children died in infancy.
-Copies of this album may have been given to these other siblings, in particular to their older child Maria.
+Similar albums may have been given to these other siblings, but as of 2011, none has been located.
+However, Alice's sister Maria (Mary, Emma) Adams created her own album .
 The 1860 Illinois census (DeKalb County Pg 245) shows family names and ages, but apparently one son (Henry A. Cox) had yet to be born in 1860.
 Illinois marriage records and Illinois death records are now available on line.

 I also consulted Leslie Bellais of the Wisconsin Historical Society in Madison, who offered her opinion of clothing styles in most pictures.
 Miss Bellais feels that most clothing dates the images in the interval 1878-1890, but there are some exceptions, noted on each photo.
-On 1 August 2001, Leslie Bellais also dated the clothing worn in the HPL photos: most were dated 1880's with a few earlier and none later than 1895.
+On 1 August 2001, Leslie Bellais also dated the clothing worn for a contemporaneous album created by Alice's mother-in-law, Hannah Potter Landis: most photos were dated 1880's with a few earlier and none later than 1895.
 Of course, some people, especially men, may have been photographed in clothing bought a few years earlier.

 Alice Cox married John Wm.
 Landis in 1877, had two children born 1884 (Louise) and 1887 (William), and these 4 people were listed in the 1900 census as living together on 3rd Avenue in Hinsdale, Illinois, but apparently a divorce occured later.
-Alice raised Louise, and her husband placed William at Racine College (a boarding school), though Alice, William, and Louise (=Lulu) appear to have kept in close touch.
-Sometime between 1904 and her death, Alice adopted the name "Alice L. Adams"; her sister Maria (Emma) married the "boy next door" (Walter G. Adams) in 1869, having 3 children (Lydia, Vinnie, and Albert).
-The obituary of Walter G. Adams does not mention Alice, and Alice appears to have borne children by only John W. Landis.
-It may be useful to note that the 1900 census states that Maria (Emma) lived in Racine, and later her ( son Vinnie) lived there also.
+Alice raised Louise, and her husband placed William at Racine College (a boarding school), though Alice and Louise (=Lulu) appear to have kept in close touch with William.
+An obituary of Alice (Cox) Landis names her as "Alice L. Adams", but the name "Adams" was probably incorrectly attributed by whoever wrote the obituary; Alice's sister Maria (Emma) married the "boy next door" (Walter G. Adams) in 1869, having 3 children (Lydia, Vinnie, and Albert).
+Neither the obituary of Walter G. Adams nor the obituaries of any of his several brothers mentions Alice, and Alice appears to have borne children by only John W. Landis.
+It may be useful to note that the 1900 census states that Maria (Emma) lived in Racine, and later her (son Vinnie) lived there also.

 Linda Lee Eck and John Eck are great-great-grandchildren of Emeline's brother Henry : Linda married Clifford J. Cox.
-Also, Katherine (Lowden) Green (living near Santa Barbara) and Pat Stephenson (living near Seattle) are great-granddaughters of Maria (Cox) Adams.
+Also, Katherine (Lowden) Green (living near Santa Barbara) and Pat Stephenson (who lived near Seattle and died May 2009) are great-granddaughters of Maria (Cox) Adams.